xor-gate

 The half adder: XOR produces the sum, AND produces the carry.
 XOR is the foundation of all binary arithmetic.

-Error Detection: Parity Bits
+Error Detection: Parity Bits in Depth

-🔒 How Parity Works
+How Parity Generation Works

 Consider sending 4 data bits with even parity: